The Loop Murnaghan-Nakayama Rule: Introduction

 where

 $p_{k,N}[n]$, $s_{\lambda,N}[n]$ are defined by specializing $x_{i,j}=0$ if $j>N$, and the sum is over all ways of adding length $kn$ border strips to $\lambda$.

 \end{theorem1'}

-To prove Theorem 1', we begin in Section \ref{sec:inv1} by interpreting the product $x^\delta s_{\lambda,N}[n]$ combinatorially in a way which will be convenient for later arguments.
+To prove Theorem 1', we begin in Section \ref{sec:inv1} by interpreting the product $x^\delta s_{\lambda,N}[n]$ combinatorially in a way which will be convenient for later arguments - the key tool is a sign-reversing involution which has previously been defined in \cite{ckr:cpeccdsf}.
 In Section \ref{sec:master}, we define a master generating function $F_{\lambda,N}[n]$ for certain combinatorial gadgets closely related to those discussed in Section \ref{sec:inv1}.
 In Sections \ref{sec:inv2} and \ref{sec:inv3} we define sign-reversing involutions on the terms in $F_{\lambda,N}[n]$ with the property that the sum of the weights of the fixed terms can be identified with the left and right-hand sides, respectively, of Theorem 1'.
 This proves that both sides are equal to $F_{\lambda,N}[n]$, thus proving the theorem.

 Theorem 2 follows quickly in Section \ref{sec:theorem2} using similar techniques.